Fenwick Appears

 Early Reviews and Ratings

-It’s early days, but feedback on my book from my LibraryThing giveaway looks very promising.
+It’s early days, but feedback from my LibraryThing book giveaway of An Aspiration to Lie Flat looks very promising.

 “This is a totally inane book that should be read by many.”